Veriqloud/ubqc_squidasm/README.md

 - #### 6.
 References

 ## 1. UBQC
 Universal Blind Quantum Computation provides a method for a client without any quantum computational power to execute quantum computations on a remote server without revealing neither the input nor the output.
 The measurement-based scheme for quantum computation (MBQC) is chosen as the foundation.
 This is a different approach to quantum computation than the gate-based one, while it's possible to construct MBQC instructions from any given gate-based circuit.
 These instructions consist of three types of objects: Entanglement operations, measurement instructions, and byproduct operators.
+To be able to run these instructions according to [1], one needs to reorder these instructions by making use of commutation relations.
+Like this, we can achieve that first all entanglement operations are perforemed, then all the measurements, and finally the byproducts.
+This so called $\textit{flow}$ first been first introduced by Kashefi et al. [3].

 The UBQC protocol relies on a mixture between classical and quantum communication: The idea is that, similarly to MBQC, quantum states are evolved through projective measurements, where the exact measurement angles are hidden from the server, providing that no information about the client's computation get's leaked.
 This protocol is meant to be executed using real quantum machines, while in this work the aim is to simulate the protocol using SquidASM.

 The protocol can be sumarized using the following steps: